+Look behind the FUD and media noise.
 Crypto is booming, and with this growth comes a demand for talent.
 But finding the right employee is a challenge.

-In this article, we explain what's driving the war for talent in crypto and what's required to win it.
+This article explains what's driving the war for talent in crypto and what's required to win it.

 The war for talent is underway

 In 2009, the introduction of Bitcoin signalled the beginning of a new era that would see the creation of new products and services based on blockchain technology.
-Over the next decade, these included cryptocurrencies, utility tokens, trading platforms, prediction markets, virtual and physical wallets to name just a few.
+Over the next decade, these included cryptocurrencies, utility tokens, trading platforms, prediction markets, virtual and physical wallets, to name just a few.

 Over a decade on, the crypto industry is still in its infancy.
 However, adoption and development are evolving at a rapid rate.
 Recent examples of adoption include PayPal allowing users to use Bitcoin, Ethereum, and Litecoin.
 Similarly, the surge of capital and talented people into DeFi (decentralised finance) and NFTs (non-fungible tokens) shows how fast the crypto sector and use cases are developing.